 See the MSR Hubba Hubba

 Discerning backpackers look for a high-quality, lightweight, and durable tent, and MSR’s Hubba Hubba checks all of those boxes emphatically.
-Despite dropping a considerable 10 ounces from the past version, the latest 2022 model held up incredibly well during our test in Patagonia, where it was pummeled by violent winds.
-Its high-end build undoubtedly is expensive at $480 (for the 2P), and it may not be worth it for the casual backpacker, but the extra money gets you a highly competitive weight, decently roomy interior, and pole structure that delivers solid performance in most three-season conditions.
+Despite dropping a considerable 10 ounces from the past version, the latest model (updated in 2022) held up incredibly well during our test in Patagonia, where it was pummeled by violent winds.
+Its high-end build undoubtedly is expensive at $530 (for the 2P), and it may not be worth it for the casual backpacker, but the extra money gets you a highly competitive weight, decently roomy interior, and pole structure that delivers solid performance in most three-season conditions.
 Below we outline our experiences with the Hubba Hubba.
 To see how it stacks up to the competition, see our article on the best backpacking tents.